Theory of Quantum Work in Metallic Grains: Conclusions

-\emph{Conclusions.---} We have derived and used a determinant formula to compute the distribution of work, $P_t(W)$, in course of a quantum quench in generic, disordered, fermionic nano-systems, and have shown that it displays a large degree of universality, especially in the slow quench limit.
+We have derived and used a determinant formula to compute the distribution of work, $P_t(W)$, in course of a quantum quench in generic, disordered, fermionic nano-systems, and have shown that it displays a large degree of universality, especially in the slow quench limit.
 Even if a complete experimental characterization of $P_t(W)$ may still be challenging, many of our curious findings such as the diffusive broadening of the Fermi energy, the $\sim t^{3/2}$ scaling of the variance of the energy absorbed, or the low frequency $\sim \omega^{1+\beta/2}$ absorption rate, could be readily verified experimentally.

 Our results also demonstrate that quantum work statistics in these systems is, after all, to a large extent classical.
 In the most interesting slow quench limit, we demonstrate a close connection to the symmetrical exclusion process (SEP), a \emph{classical diffusion} of hard core particles in energy space.
 Quantum mechanics enters here through level collisions, giving rise to Landau-Zener transitions, the exclusion process, mirroring the Pauli principle and, finally, level statistics, reflecting the symmetry of the underlying quantum mechanical system.
-Our investigations represent only a first step.
-Inclusion of interactions, generalizations to the symplectic universality class as well as to finite temperatures are all exciting open questions for future research.

-\emph{Acknowledgments.---} We thank Jukka Pekkola and Bal\'azs D\'ora for insightful discussions.
-This work has been supported by the National Research, Development and Innovation Office (NKFIH) through Grant No. SNN 118028, through the Hungarian Quantum Technology National Excellence Program, project no. 2017-1.2.1-NKP-2017- 00001, by the BME-Nanotechnology FIKP grant (BME FIKP-NAT), and by the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation program (grant agreement No. 771537).
-M. K. acknowledges support from a ``Pr\'emium'' and a ``Bolyai J\'anos'' grant of the HAS, and was supported by the \'UNKP-19-4 New National Excellence Program of the Ministry for Innovation and Technology.